json420/dbase32/doc/design.rst

     012 3456789ABCDEFGHIJKLMNOPQRSTUVWXY Z
     0123 456789ABCDEFGHIJKLMNOPQRSTUVWXYZ

-The topmost is already used by `RFC-4648 base32hex`_, which we rule out below.
+The topmost is already used by `RFC-4648 base32hex`_, which I rule out below.

 After that, the 2nd from the top differs from RFC-3548 by three symbols, and the bottom three all differ by two symbols.
 So any of the bottom four would